top of page

 1. Recognize Your Anger and Its Source

 Take a moment to notice the next time you feel angry.
 What is really behind it?
 Hurt?
 Fear?
 Disappointment?
-Identifying these feelings can help you understand what it is really at the root of your anger and needs to be healed.
+Identifying these feelings can help you understand what is at the root of your anger and needs to be healed.

 2. Practice Deep Breathing and Mindfulness

 When anger rises, slow your breath.
 You can do this using 4-count breathing or taking deep belly breaths.
 This is important because deep breathing calms your nervous system and helps you respond rather than react.
-Mindfulness simply means to "take a step outside yourself" and observe what you are feeling without immediately jumping to a judgement of yourself.
+Mindfulness means to "take a step outside yourself" and observe what you are feeling without immediately jumping to a judgment of yourself.

 3. Pray and Reflect